Why people use ImageConverterTool

 - Ecommerce sellers can resize and optimize product images to fit platform requirements.

-- Students and office teams can clean metadata or shrink screenshots before sending assignments, forms, or reports.
+- Students and office teams can shrink screenshots, passport photos, and signatures before sending assignments, forms, or portal uploads.

 - Designers and marketers can switch between transparent PNG assets and lighter web-ready formats.